 Use First Names

 For all couples, married or unmarried, you may want to keep it simple and use the initials of each partners’ first names together as a 2-letter monogram.
-Example: Jenny & Perry Roberts
+Shown below in lowercase on a Small Glass Jewelry Box With Rose Gold – Monogram Simplicity Etching.
+Example: Britany & Loren, Benjamin & Larry or Betty & Leonard

 MARRIED PERSONS INDIVIDUAL MONOGRAMS

 It is tradition for the woman to use her maiden name initial as the middle initial in three-letter monograms.
 Otherwise, she would use her first name initial, married name initial, and middle name initial.
-Shown above the monogram is in the traditional last name initial in the middle position format.
+Shown below monogram is in the traditional last name initial in the middle position format.
+For example: Anne (first name) Cindy (middle name) Benson (last name), would be ABC, not ACB.

 It is tradition for the man to use his last name initial as the middle initial in three-letter monograms.
 Otherwise for new-tradition men, he would use his first name initial, married name initial, and middle name initial.
-Shown above the monogram is in the traditional last name initial in the middle position format.
+Shown below monogram is in the traditional last name initial in the middle position format.
+For example: Robert (first name) Edward (middle name) Hanson (last name), would be RHE, not REH.

 While a highly decorative script font may look just fine on it’s own, it could be extremely difficult to read when used in traditional three-letter monograms.
 Also note that although these are the more “traditional monogram rules,” there are no right and wrong ways to create monograms.
 Most of the time, it depends on the person receiving the gift.
 Focus on fitting the design to their personality, and you won’t go wrong!